RAJUSKANDPAL/RAJUSKANDPAL/README.md

 # Hi there, I'm Raju Skandpal! 👋

 ### 🚀 Aspiring Cloud Architect & Data Science Enthusiast
-I am a first-year B.Tech student passionate about building scalable infrastructure and leveraging AI to solve real-world problems.
+I am a final-year B.Tech student passionate about building scalable infrastructure and leveraging AI to solve real-world problems.
 Currently, I serve as the **Student Placement Representative** for the B.Tech program, where I bridge the gap between industry talent and campus opportunities.

 ---